chechodan/olapic/README.md

 You need to configure apache and domain name, as follows:

 * In the file '/etc/hosts' add the following line '127.0.0.1 olapic'
+* Configure apache server:
-* In the file '/etc/apache2/sites-available/000-default.conf' add the following lines:
+** In the file '/etc/apache2/sites-available/000-default.conf' add the following lines:

   ```
   <VirtualHost *:80>